gemfire/gemfire-developer-website/content/quickstart/dotnet/_index.md

 The region should now be created on server.

 ## Download the Native Clients Libraries from the Broadcom Support Portal
-1. In a browser, navigate to the [VMware Tanzu GemFire download](https://support.broadcom.com/) page.
+1. In a browser, navigate to the [Broadcom Support Portal](https://support.broadcom.com/group/ecx/productfiles?subFamily=VMware%20Tanzu%20GemFire&displayGroup=VMware%20Tanzu%20GemFire&release=Native%20Client%2010.4.4&os=&servicePk=521899&language=EN) page.
-2. From the **Releases:** drop-down menu, select the most recent version of **VMware Tanzu GemFire Native Client**.
+2. From the **Native Client <version>** drop-down menu, select the most recent version of **VMware Tanzu GemFire Native Client**.
 3. Select the version that best suits your development platform, and download it.
 4. Uncompress the distribution archive, which may be a ZIP archive or a compressed tar file (.tar.gz or .tgz).
 For example:
     ```